 WHO WE ARE

-Dense Breasts Canada (DBC) is a non profit organization made up of breast cancer survivors and health care professionals dedicated to raising awareness about the risks associated with dense breasts.
+Dense Breasts Canada (DBC) is a non profit organization made up of breast cancer survivors and health care professionals dedicated to raising awareness about the risks associated with dense breasts and advocating for density notification.

 OUR GOALS: AWARENESS AND ADVOCACY

-1. To increase awareness among women and family doctors of the risks associated with dense breasts.
+1. To increase awareness among women,doctors, and nurse practitioners of the risks associated with dense breasts.

-2. To convince health authorities to report breast density to family doctors and women.
+2. To convince health authorities to report breast density to family doctors, nurse practitioners and women.

 3. To convince health authorities to provide ultrasounds to women in Category D (Extremely Dense Breasts) and to women in Category C with a family history (Heterogeneously Dense).